stormblog/sircmpwn.github.io/_posts/2016-03-22-Integrating-a-VT220-into-my-life.md

     ExecStart=-/sbin/agetty -h -L 19200 %I vt220

 This specifies the TERM variable as "vt220" and sets the baud rate to 19200.
-I had to also set the baud rate in the terminal's settings to 19200 buad as well, to get the fastest possible terminal.
+I had to also set the baud rate in the terminal's settings to 19200 baud as well, to get the fastest possible terminal.

 I eventually got into the habit of logging into the terminal with the LK201,